npm/gauge/README.md

   so it would stop your program from exiting– if you want to use this feature with 0.8 just make sure you call `gauge.disable()` before you expect your program to exit.
+* **themes**: A themeset to use when selecting the theme to use.
+Defaults to `gauge/themes`, see the [themes] documentation for details.
+* **theme**: Alternatively you can specificy a specific theme to use.
+If you use this, there's no reason to use **themes**.

-* **theme**: The theme to use as output.
-Defaults to something usable on your combination of OS, color and unicode support.
-In practice this means that Windows always gets ASCII by default, Mac almost always gets unicode, and everyone almost always gets color.
-Unicode is detected with [has-unicode] and color is detected by checking platform and TERM env var.
+  The default theme is selected using **themes** to something usable on your combination of OS, color and unicode support.
+Unicode support is detected with [has-unicode] and color is detected by checking platform and TERM env var.
-  Theme selection is done by the internal [themes] module, which you can use directly.
 * **template**: Describes what you want your gauge to look like.
 The default is what npm uses.
 Detailed [documentation] is later in this document.